philipstubbs13/Bamazon/README.md

   </li>
   <li>
   	<p><b>BamazonSupervisor.js</b>: Bamazon Supervisor Portal Node Application.
 Runing this application displays a list of menu options that store supervisors can choose from.
 This application allows supervisors to add a new department to the store by providing information through a series of inquirer prompts.</p>
   	<p>This application also allows supervisors to see a summary (in table format) of product sales by department.
 Total profit is also displayed in the same table.
-Total profit is equal to department product sales minus department overhead costs).
+Total profit is equal to department product sales minus department overhead costs.
 Note that total profit is calculated on the fly and is stored outside of the database.</p>
   </li>
   <li>
   	<p><b>schema.sql</b>: The database schema (that is, how objects are grouped in the database).
 For this project, the database includes two tables, a products table and a departments table.</p>